marklister/teredo-ddns-client/README.md

 Optional arguments:

 --url the url you want to 'hit' with `%1$s` substituting for the hashcode and `%2$s` substituting for the ip address.
+(You can probably make this client work with any ddns service using this.)

+ * %1$s - hashcode
+ * %2$s - ip  address

 --address: the ipaddress you want to send to freedns (defaults to your teredo address).

+--verbose:  shows your sniffed ip address and the outgoing http get url.

 If that appears to work for you then put the command into your /etc/cron.hourly directory or into your crontab (or set it up as a job to run when the teredo interface appears)